collected/responsive-slideshow/README.md

 		</div>
 ```

-Then, when after require the scripts, when your document is ready:
+Then, aftering requiring the scripts, initialize the plugin on your root slideshow element:

 ```javascript
 	<script>